 Policygenius is the easy way to compare home insurance.

 "Policygenius is an easy-to-use online service dedicated to educating consumers about insurance."

 Your master policy should, at the very least, cover any shared spaces and structures owned by the HOA.
 As a member, you’re covered for:

 You’ll also want to look at your master policy’s coverage limits for property damage to shared spaces.
-After the coverage limit is reached on a single claim, the your personal policy is responsible for paying for the rest (more on that shortly).
+After the coverage limit is reached on a single claim, your personal policy is responsible for paying for the rest (more on that shortly).

 To determine how much condo or co-op insurance you need for your individual unit, you’ll have to take a look at your master policy, of which there are two major types:

 The main discrepancy between an HOA policy and a condo policy where you’re solely responsible is personal property coverage.
 Your master policy won’t protect your stuff, so you’ll want to be sure you’re insured for the replacement cost of your personal belongings.